 Elder Abuse Education and Outreach Program

-The program includes two components: grants to local agencies to establish or expand upon existing local elder abuse education and outreach programs in their communities, and grants that are broad-based and have statewide focus, designed to support a statewide effort to increases awareness and prevention of elder abuse.
+The program includes three components: grants to local agencies to establish or expand upon existing local elder abuse education and outreach programs in their communities, grants to identify and intervene in abusive relationships in caregiver-care receiver relationships, and grants that are broad-based and have statewide focus, designed to support a statewide effort to increases awareness and prevention of elder abuse.

 This program was first funded in SFY 1998-1999, and again in SFY 2000-2001.
 In SFY 2005-2006 and subsequent years, funding for this program has been awarded to the Monroe County Office for the Aging.
 The Monroe County Office for the Aging funds Lifespan to support their elder abuse education and outreach activities and service delivery for a ten-county region, as well as statewide efforts on elder abuse education and outreach, including support of the New York State Coalition on Elder Abuse.
 In 2010 the second statewide Elder Abuse Summit was convened and in 2011 the final report of the New York State Elder Abuse Prevalence Study was released.
 This study has generated state, national and international interest.
 Financial exploitation was the most common form of elder abuse that was identified in the study and the coalition focused on interdisciplinary team interventions for financial exploitation.
 Subsequently, in 2012, NYSOFA was awarded a federal grant for Elder Abuse Prevention Intervention that is piloting Enhanced Multidisciplinary Teams in New York City and the Finger Lakes region.

 During SFY 2012-13 the following services were provided through this program:

 - 66 public awareness presentations to 1,867 people in New York State on elder abuse, scams, and frauds to senior groups, civic groups, and fraternal orders.